zeldaret/tww/README.md

 We have a shared Ghidra project for TWW already set up.
 To get access to this server:

 * Go to https://ghidra.decomp.dev and link your Discord account.
+* Create a Ghidra account by entering a new username and password into the form on the right.
 * Request "Read" access to the WindWaker server.

 Then wait for an admin to approve your request.
 Once you have access, you can set up the Ghidra project like so: